14113p/comp0035_cw1_2021-22/comp0035_coursework1.md

 - Still waiting to be attributed a tmdb API key

 ### Report 4
+What I did in the last week:

+What I plan to do in the next week:

+Issues blocking my progress (state ‘None’ if there are no issues):
+- Still waiting to be attributed an tmdb API key

 ## References
 Use any [referencing style](https://library-guides.ucl.ac.uk/referencing-plagiarism/referencing-styles) that you are